California ethnic studies debate: Whose stories get told?

 There are four chapters with more than two dozen lesson plans that schools can pick from to fit their student communities.

-It suggests conversations could start with a local or national incident of police brutality.
+It suggests conversations on the Black Lives Matter movement could start with a local or national incident of police brutality.
 Other lessons ask students to study poetry and art by Japanese Americans put in internment camps during World War II to better understand their trauma.
 Another urges students to interview Korean Americans and Blacks who were in Los Angeles during the 1992 riots to examine tensions that exploded into deadly violence.

 An appendix features lesson plans on Jews, Arab Americans, Sikh-Americans and Armenian Americans who are not traditionally part of an ethnic studies curriculum “but have experienced oppression and have a story to tell,” Thurmond said.